1. the capacity to recover quickly from difficulties; toughness.

 The key is to build the capacity to absorb these blows and adapt swiftly.
 Resilience must replace raw efficiency as the modus operandi of modern businesses.
 Much like the economy itself, companies can no longer keep pouring all profits into further growth, and cannot continue to work with zero-margin-for-error supply chains.
 Contingency planning is required.
 When the roadmap drastically changes, how resilient is your mindset and how adaptable is your business?
 How do you transition from short-term survival tactics to the long-term future-proofing and re-imagining of your organisation?

-Embracing technology should be a huge part of any business’ plans.
+Embracing technology should be a huge part of any business’ long term future-proofing plans.
+52% of companies on the Fortune 500 since 2000 have either gone bankrupt, been acquired, or ceased to exist, all resultant from market disruption and a failure to invest meaningfully in technology.
 This doesn’t mean welcoming new tools hurriedly, uncritically and with open arms; it means diagnosing your opportunities and pain points, and defining a technological vision that can benefit your company and its stakeholders in profound ways.
 True innovation comes from mindset, not hardware, to quote IMD innovation professor Bill Fischer.

 Are the majority of executives today really championing innovation as much as they could and should?
 Evidence suggests not.
 65 percent of the senior executives surveyed by McKinsey were only “somewhat,” “a little,” or “not at all” confident about the decisions they make in this area.
 Another Deloitte survey tells us that less than half of executives are confident in their own ability to lead their organisation in the digital economy.